What Are The Different Types Of Depression?

 Persistent Depressive Disorder

-Persistent depressive disorder was previously referred to as dysthymia.
-This form of depression will last at least two years.
-During these two years the patient will be in a persistent depressed state.
-The patient will experience the typical symptoms of depression.
+Persistent depressive disorder (PDD) was previously referred to as dysthymia.
+This form of depression will last for at least two years.
+During these two years, the affected person will be persistently depressed.
+The affected will experience the typical symptoms of depression.

-Psychotic depression will cause psychotic symptoms.
 Psychotic depression is a severe form of depression.
+It will cause psychotic symptoms.
 Psychotic symptoms include:

 - Grandiose thoughts